PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_gradient.md

 Substitute `k_add` in `reaction rules` with `addRate()`

-	LAdd: L(t) -> L(t) + L(t) k_add
+	LAdd: L(t) -> L(t) + L(t) addRate()

 In `parameters` section, we define the rate of ligand increase.
 We will try a reaction rate 0.1/s first with initial concentration 1e4.
 So the actual gradient the cell experiences is d[L]/dt = 0.1[L].
 By integration then differentiation, we get [L] = 1000e<sup>0.1t</sup> molecules per second.
-(You can add `L()` as part of your observables to see how the amount of ligand changed; but since it increases exponentially, seeing other concentrations would be hard.)
-We will also simulate other rate of ligand increase later.
-Also change initial ligand amount to 1e4 (too many/few ligands makes increase in ligand concentration too fast/slow), but you can try other values too.
+Change initial ligand amount to 1e4 (too many/few ligands makes increase in ligand concentration too fast/slow), but you can try other values too.

 	k_add 0.1
 	L0 1e4

 The simulation can be also downloaded here: <a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/addition.bngl" download="addition.bngl">addition.bngl</a>

-**STOP:** Go to `simulation` and click `Run`.
+Set `simulate({method=>"ssa", t_end=>1000, n_steps=>500})`.
+Go to `simulation` and click `Run`.
 What happens to CheY phosphorylation?
-{: .notice--primary}
+(Note: you can deselect `AllLigand` to make the plots clearer for phosphorylated CheY)

 You will observe that CheY phosphorylation drops gradually first, instead of the instantaneous sharp drop as we add lots of ligand at once.
 That means, with the ligand concentration increases, the cell is able to continuously lower the tumbling frequency.

-Although our ligand concentration keeps increasing (reaching 1e49 at 1000s), once the receptors are saturated, no more response can be observed, so the cell perceives concentrations higher than saturation concentration as a constant concentration.
-And the cell is still able to adapt to the constant concentration.

-**STOP:** Try different values for `k_add`: 0.01, 0.03, 0.05, 0.1, 0.3, 0.5.
+Try different values for `k_add`: 0.01, 0.03, 0.05, 0.1, 0.3, 0.5.
 What do different `k_add` values imply?
 How does the system respond to the different values - what are some common trends and some differences?
-{: .notice--primary}

 All simulation results are stored in the `RuleBender-workspace/PROJECT_NAME/results/MODEL_NAME/TIME/` directory in your computer.
 Rename the directory with the `k_add` values instead of the time of running for simplicity.